-- (a) the NSP on whose transmission system or distribution system the Delivery Point is located; - (b) if different, the NSP to whose transmission system or distribution system the SRAS Equipment is connected; and - (c) the owner or operator of any SRAS Third Party Assets, sufficient to ensure that the SRAS can be provided and tested in accordance with the requirements of this Guideline and the terms of the SRAS Provider's offer or SRAS Agreement.
+- (a) the TNSP on whose transmission system the Delivery Point is located; and - (b) the owner or operator of any SRAS Third Party Assets; and - (b)(c) for a Restoration Support Service, the NSP to whose transmission or distribution system the SRAS Equipment is connected, sufficient to ensure that the SRAS can be provided and tested in accordance with the requirements of this Guideline and the terms of the SRAS Provider's offer or SRAS Agreement.

-3.6.
+3.5.3.6.
 SRAS Individual Reliability

-3.6.1.
+3.5.1.3.6.1.
 Overview

-- (a) AEMO uses the following assessment parameters (factors) to determine the individual reliability of an SRAS, to the extent applicable to the service type: - (i) SRAS Equipment Availability (see section 3.6.2); - (ii) SRAS Equipment Reliability (incorporating start-up performance where applicable) (see section 3.6.3); and - (iii) TransmissionNetwork Component Reliability (see section 3.6.4). - (b) Restoration Support Services may be procured as AEMO considers necessary to support the continuation of system restoration, in different ways and at different locations.
-Some individual reliability factors may not apply to all Restoration Support Services, or may require adjustment as necessary to accommodate the nature of the service. - (b)(c) Information reasonably required by AEMO to assist in its determination of individual reliability is to be provided by: - (i) the SRAS Provider in respect of SRAS Equipment (including SRAS Third Party Assets); and - Note: AEMO would generally require this information in an SRAS offer, under an SRAS Agreement, or under section 8(g) of this Guideline. - (ii) the relevant TNSPNSP in respect of SRAS TransmissionNetwork Components, as described in section 3.6.4.
+- (a) AEMO uses the following assessment parameters (factors) to determine the individual reliability of an SRAS: - (i) SRAS Equipment Availability (see section clause-3.6.2); - (ii) SRAS Equipment Reliability (incorporating start-up performance where applicable) (see section clause 3.6.3); and - (iii) Transmission Component Reliability (see section clause 3.6.4). - (b) Information reasonably required by AEMO to assist in its determination of individual reliability is to be provided by: - (i) the SRAS Provider in respect of SRAS Equipment (including SRAS Third Party Assets); and - Note: AEMO would generally require this information in an SRAS offer, under an SRAS Agreement, or under sectionclause 8(g) of this Guideline. - (ii) the relevant TNSP in respect of SRAS Transmission Components, as described in sectionclause 3.6.4.

-3.6.2.
+3.5.2.3.6.2.
 SRAS Equipment Availability

-- (a) SRAS Equipment Availability is the percentage availability of the SRAS Equipment over a period of 12 months, which may be historical or forecast depending on the context for the assessment. - (b) For these purposes, availability represents the percentage of time over the relevant period for which the SRAS Equipment was (or is expected to be) operationally capable of delivering SRAS at the proposed or contracted levels at the Delivery Point, that is, excluding: - (i) periods of maintenance or service outages of, or affecting, any component of the SRAS Equipment; - (ii) periods during which the SRAS Equipment was otherwise not capable of delivering SRAS at those levels, or taken not to be capable due to failure or non-performance of an SRAS Test when due. - (c) Although outages of SRAS TransmissionNetwork Components will affect the capability to deliver SRAS at the Delivery Point, these are disregarded in the assessment of SRAS
+(a) SRAS Equipment Availability is the percentage availability of the SRAS Equipment over a period of 12 months, which may be historical or forecast depending on the context for the assessment.

-- Equipment Availability, to avoid double counting with the TransmissionNetwork Component Reliability factor when determining individual reliability.
+- (b) For these purposes, availability represents the percentage of time over the relevant period for which the SRAS Equipment was (or is expected to be) operationally capable of delivering SRAS at the proposed or contracted levels at the Delivery Point, that is, excluding: - (i) periods of maintenance or service outages of, or affecting, any component of the SRAS Equipment; - (ii) periods during which the SRAS Equipment was otherwise not capable of delivering SRAS at those levels, or taken not to be capable due to failure or non-performance of an SRAS Test when due. - (c) Although outages of SRAS Transmission Components will affect the capability to deliver SRAS at the Delivery Point, these are disregarded in the assessment of SRAS Equipment Availability, to avoid double counting with the Transmission Component Reliability factor when determining individual reliability.
 Those outages are, however, taken into account in Contract Availability. - (d) During a procurement process and as an ongoing requirement under an SRAS Agreement, an SRAS Provider will be required to inform AEMO of its maintenance schedule, and provide historical maintenance records for the SRAS Equipment covering the period to be assessed for availability. - (e) In assessing SRAS Equipment Availability, AEMO may also rely on any other relevant information available to it as the NEM market and system operator.

-3.6.3.
+3.5.3.3.6.3.
 SRAS Equipment Reliability